llm-bible/llm-bible.github.io/_publications/bishop2024latent.markdown

 bibkey: bishop2024latent
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.11120"}
-tags: ['Agentic', 'RAG', 'Prompting', 'Reinforcement Learning']
+tags: ['RAG', 'Agentic', 'Prompting', 'Reinforcement Learning']
 ---
 A common problem for agents operating in real-world environments is that the response of an environment to their actions may be non-deterministic and